casmith/home-ops/README.md

     apt update
     ```

-#### Raspberry Pi / ARM64

-If you choose to use a Raspberry Pi for the cluster, it is recommended to have at minimum a Raspberry Pi4 (4GB) and preferably an 8GB model.
-Additionally, it is also recommended to boot from an external SSD, rather than the SD card.
-This is supported [natively](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html), however if you have an early Raspberry Pi4, you may need to [update the bootloader](https://www.tomshardware.com/how-to/boot-raspberry-pi-4-usb).

-According to the documentation [here](https://raspi.debian.net/defaults-and-settings/), after you have flashed the image onto a SSD/NVMe you must mount the drive and do the following.

-1. Edit the `sysconf.txt`
-2. Add/change `root_authorized_key` to your desired public SSH key
-3. Add/change `root_pw` to your desired root password
-4. Add/change `hostname` to your desired hostname

 ## 🚀 Lets go

 Very first step will be to create a new **public** repository by clicking the big green **Use this template** button on this page.